Oh My Food Recipes

 Notes

 • Sauté for 30-40 mins until it thickens.
 Remember to stir it once a while to prevent the bottom from burning.
 (It depends what viscosity you want.
-The longer time it takes for sauté, the thicker it becomes.)
+The longer it takes for sauté, the thicker it becomes.)

 Nutrition